aadarshsable/Kshitish-s-Notes/Biology/Cellular Biology/Charles Darwin and Theory of Natural Selection.md

 - Over time, more individuals in population will have the advantageous traits.

 In other words, the natural environment "selects" for beneficial traits.
+![Natural Selection In Action][https://www.solpass.org/science6-8-new/s7/images-life/Natural-Selection-Giraffes.png]

+- Natural Selection is often evident in adaptations of organisms to their way